 A higher debt component (% of total capitalization), if completely isolated, results in higher interest expense payments, which appear on the income statement and reduce cash flows.
 There is, however, a “tax shield” benefit from the interest expense.

-The borrowed funds (i.e. the debt financing) are typically used to fund growth and enable the company to pursue projects, which are ideally profitable enough to offset the costs of financing.
+The borrowed funds (i.e. debt financing) are typically used to fund growth and enable the company to pursue projects, which are ideally profitable enough to offset the costs of financing.

 If debt is added to the capital structure, initially the weighted average cost of capital declines due to the lower cost of debt and tax-deductibility of interest (i.e. the “tax shield”).
-But eventually, past a certain point, the risk of default (and bankruptcy) outweighs the benefits of the debt financing, which causes the cost of capital to trend upward (i.e. the risk increases for all stakeholders, not just debt lenders).
+But eventually, past a certain point, the risk of default (and bankruptcy) outweighs the benefits of debt financing, which causes the cost of capital to trend upward (i.e. the risk increases for all stakeholders, not just debt lenders).

 For clarification, the free cash flow (FCF) of a company represents the discretionary cash flow remaining once recurring expenditures accounting and necessary adjustments are accounted for, depending on the type of free cash flow in question.